FAU-CDI/wisski-distillery/README.md

 - Installs `drush` into this project.
 - Runs the `drush site-install` command to configure the Drupal instance.
 Generates a random password to use.
 - Adds and enables WissKI-specific modules for this instance.

-Currently the WissKI Salz instance is not enabled programatically.
-Instead all credentials (along with instructions on how to configure it) are printed to the command line.
+- Sets up a WissKI Salz Adapter to use the GraphDB Repository.

 **6. Start the Docker Container**